 The Australian Paralympic Team won 18 gold medals, 17 silver and 28 bronze, a haul of 63 medals in total, to finish ninth on the final table, ahead of major Paralympic powers including Japan, Germany and Canada, and one gold medal behind host nation France.

-Athletes from the NSW Institute of Sport (NSWIS) contributed 14 medals to the nation’s tally – six gold, four silver and six bronze medals.
+Athletes from the NSW Institute of Sport (NSWIS) contributed 15 medals to the nation’s tally – four gold, seven silver and four bronze medals.

 NSWIS athletes Lauren Parker (cycling & triathlon) and Tim Hodge (swimming) were one of six Australian dual gold medallists.
 They each won two gold medals and a silver medal.